ralsina/clusterhat-saltstack/README.md

 * When asked, reboot

 Now the system should be available via `ssh pi@pacman.local`

+*This could be a good moment to verify that you can mount and use your NFS disks from the controller.*

 **The rest of these instructions are to be executed in the salt controller.**